ajaypendyala/Library_Rails_App/README.md

 2. When the admin deletes a room with a booking on it, the booking is also deleted.

 3. The user can only make one booking at a time, and can't make a booking that doesn't start within one week.

+##**Tests Implemented**

+1. The model room has been tested.
+The fucntion of search of search and the feature that the room can't be saved without capacity or room number has been tested.

+2. The controller for Rooms has been tested.